Beauty writer Nicole McCray wrote today’s post on marionette lines and how to treat them. Enjoy, darlings!

-You can reduce the appearance of marionette lines and improve your skin.
+Yes, you can reduce the appearance of marionette lines and improve your skin.
 However, since marionette lines are a natural part of aging, you may not completely eliminate them.
-Some treatment options will do an excellent job concealing the wrinkles for longer than others.
+Some marionette line treatment options will do an excellent job concealing the wrinkles for longer than others.

 So, you need to consider what you want to achieve while approaching your marionette lines.
-Of course, botox treatments will be a great choice if you want a more long-term option.
-But if you’re looking for a short-term solution, then fillers would be great.
+Of course, botox for marionette lines is a great choice if you want a more long-term option.
+But if you’re looking for a short-term solution, then marionette line fillers would be great.

-You also have other options to consider when treating your marionette lines.
+You also have other options to consider when how to treat marionette lines.